ideasman42/the_joy_of_life_drawing/book.rst

 Introduction
 ============
-Page 1 (small picture)
+Page 1

 The Geelong Art Gallery was continuing to hold Life drawing sessions 10am -12 Midday on Saturday morning in 1998.
-I saw this as an opportunity to become proficient once again, ut more than that, I wanted to make Life Drawing "my thing" so to speak...
+I saw this as an opportunity to become proficient once again, but more than that, I wanted to make Life Drawing "my thing" so to speak...
 Many Artists view Life Drawing as an activity to broaden and sharpen their drawing skills and little more.
-I wanted to make Life Drawing an Art Form in its own right ...a special experience where the activity counted for itself only, not merely a " getting better at drawing session ", ..I wanted to become an Exponent of Drawing.., o become brilliant in this one specific drawing field, ... and then be a more thorough teacher of others.
+I wanted to make Life Drawing an Art Form in its own right ...a special experience where the activity counted for itself only, not merely a "getting better at drawing session", ..I wanted to become an Exponent of Drawing.., to become brilliant in this one specific drawing field, ... and then be a more thorough teacher of others.

-Do What You Do Do Well Son......, well my 2 depictions of the model on my first Life Drawing Session [January 1998 at the Geelong Art Gallery] gave me hope....I also met others who were drawing consistently ..,  was a little taken a back by their fluid efforts..., inspired..., and realised I had become a little rusty as well.....More than drawing well proportioned images of people, I wished to say something about my expression of them as "Ideas of Soul" ....to infuse into each image something more of the "spiritual quality" that we all embody, .......and so...during this first session I found some others, more skilled, practised, ensitive and advanced than myself.
+"Do What You Do Do Well Son"......, well, my 2 depictions of the model on my first Life Drawing Session [January 1998 at the Geelong Art Gallery] gave me hope....I also met others who were drawing consistently ..,  was a little taken a back by their fluid efforts..., inspired..., and realised I had become a little rusty as well.....More than drawing well proportioned images of people, I wished to say something about my expression of them as "Ideas of Soul", ....to infuse into each image something more of the "spiritual quality" that we all embody, .......and so during this first session I found some others, more skilled, practised, sensitive and advanced than myself.

-In earlier years I had used cont e (hard pastel chalks) to create life drawings with dramatic regions of light and dark....I now wanted to create folios of Life drawings, where each image did not require sealing with a fixative and still be able to create broad dark tonal shading with a few strokes.
+In earlier years I had used conte (hard pastel chalks) to create life drawings with dramatic regions of light and dark....I now wanted to create folios of Life drawings, where each image did not require sealing with a fixative and still be able to create broad dark tonal shading with a few strokes.
 Grey lead was the medium I was most comfortable to use on cartridge paper (acid free),